 fetch

-API first other than ajax or other network communication mechanism - use WebStream with Fetch API to handle the large data transfer and stream data
+API first other than ajax or other network communication mechanism - use HTTP stream with Fetch API to handle the large data transfer and stream data for AI Era streaming data, consider use ai-sdk's streaming data / UI RSC(React Server Component) to handle the streaming data and UI renderings

 Tips for UI & UX